psychemedia/island-storynotes/ardlamont-case/further_aftermath.md

 [ILLUSTRATION P. NORGATE.
 METCALF.]

 promise to him to get him out of the dock.
-Witness had also been in communieation with Monson, who likewise had given information which had been laid before the Public Prosecutor, and from a telegram found on Monson he believed that Monson was "going North," only In the ordinary way of business, and not to avoid arrest.
+Witness had also been in communication with Monson, who likewise had given information which had been laid before the Public Prosecutor, and from a telegram found on Monson he believed that Monson was "going North," only In the ordinary way of business, and not to avoid arrest.

 NOT THE ONLY CASE.